Struct rsvg::CairoRenderer

 may may chop off pixels with fractional coverage).

-either of those attributes are not present, returns None
+either of those attributes are not present, returns None.
+Dimensions of that

 kind require more information to be resolved to pixels; for example, the calling